TITLE: Department Director I

 - Oversees marketing, public relations, media relations, and strategic communications for the College.

 Bachelor’s Degree in business administration or related area.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
-Ten years of progressively responsible, professional experience related to area of assignment, including four years in a senior administrative capacity.
+Five years of progressively responsible, professional experience related to area of assignment, including four years in a senior administrative capacity.

 KNOWLEDGE AND SKILLS